 Day 1: Mandalay Arrival

 Mangalarbar!
 Upon arrival to Mandalay International Airport, our experienced guide with a wealth of knowledge on Myanmar will warmly welcome you.
 Your first day in Myanmar begins with the former Royal Capital of Burma with a visit of Mahamuni Pagoda.
 The Pagoda with the massive image residing inside is one of the most significant religious sites in Myanmar and the temple was built in 1785 by King Bodawpaya during Konebaung dynasty.
 The Buddha image was in fact a war trophy grabbed from the Arakan Kingdom.
 Kuthodaw Pagoda, will be your second destination.
 Situated at the base of southeast stairways of Mandalay Hill, the pagoda is a great place to get an impression of what the Royal Palace once must have looked like and the 729 marble slabs in the pagoda precincts engraved with Buddhist scriptures are said to be world’s largest books.
 Go and have a good read!
-Afterwards, a 15 mins drive will take you to Shwenandaw monastery, to learn about the rich culture of teak wood architecture in mid- 19th century.
+Afterward, a 15 mins drive will take you to Shwenandaw monastery, to learn about the rich culture of teak wood architecture in mid- 19th century.
 Your guide will lead you to a tasty local restaurant to have the local authentic lunch.
 After lunch, you will continue to Kyauktawgyi pagoda, built by King Mindon in 1853.
-The inspiration for the pagoda’s structure came from Anada Temple, an epitome of 12th century classic architecture in Bagan.
+The inspiration for the pagoda’s structure came from Ananda Temple, an epitome of 12th century classic architecture in Bagan.
 The Buddha image at the pagoda was sculpted from one single block of Marble.
 Then, saunter off to the gold leaf workshop to observe the process of making gold leaf and your evening will conclude with an enchanting panoramic view from Mandalay Hill.
 Enjoy your night at hotel in Mandalay.